spookyalien/cop3703DB/README.md

 The diagram showing relationships is attached and displays the entity relationships between objects.

 ## Collaboration
 This project was done in collaboration with the contributors attached to this Github project.
+As part of the guidelines, this project was developed using Agile and Scrum methodologies with a weekly sprint plan and review to ensure timely delivery.